 In June 2011 Computer Programmer Rory McCann used computers to solve the puzzle.
 He plotted the locations of the existing public houses and he used algorithms to avoid them.
-To solve the puzzle, he set rules, and you can read about his solution here.

 I decided to solve the same puzzle, but choosing a journey that Joyce or Leopold Bloom would likely have made and using my own set of rules.

 The first rule is that the route has to have some relevancy to the writings of James Joyce, and or his actual life in Dublin.
 This rule pretty much defines all the runs on this website.

 I very quickly decided to try to find a route from 5 St.Peter’s Road in Cabra, the Joyce family home on 1904, on the north-west side of the city to 60 Shelbourne Road on the south-east side.
 I am interested in the Joyce family’s financial decline and its associations with their moving steadily northward through Dublin.
 As soon as he got a chance, James Joyce moved directly south from the family home to Shelbourne Road.

 The second rule is that you actually have to cross Dublin.
 Skirting the edges of the city is not good enough.
 Starting outside the city and passing through the centre is ideal.

 It would be relatively simple to skirt the city, keeping to the canal or city edges.
 I decided to run through it.
 This presents problems as the centre of Dublin has a lot of pubs.

 The most fundamental of rules.
 Passing a pub would be defined as passing by an entrance door to a public house, either on the same side, or on the opposite side of the street.

 I decided that although Hotels, Wine Bars and Off Licences are places you can get a drink, they do not count as they are not public houses.
 I decided to try to avoid them anyway.